The Best Ramen & Noodles in the Greater Sacramento Area

 Kansai Ramen & Sushi House | Tahoe Park

-Kansai is a small neighborhood restaurant with an impressive menu.
+This small neighborhood restaurant in Tahoe Park has an impressive menu.
 Ramen options the usual shoyu and shio as well as creative additions such as braised pork belly, fried ahi, curry chicken and brisket.
 They also serve sushi and rice bowls.

 NOMA Sushi & Ramen | Rocklin